lee-b/gundb/docs/theory.md

 So long as the Events themselves do not allow creating logically inconsistent field values (such as Person with the status 'dead' later being assigned the status 'alive' **based upon the source events visible to you**) then (theoretically, at least; bug reports welcome!) there is no chance of conflict or inconsistent data.
 Note that this is a business logic requirement though, and not core to gundb's operation.

+## 7. Total Ordering and State Management in EventStreams

+### Total Ordering in EventStreams
+GunDB enforces a **total order** within each `EventStream`, ensuring that all events in a stream form a clear, linear sequence with no concurrent events allowed.
+Unlike standard vector clock implementations where concurrent events (lacking a causal 'happened-before' relationship) are common in distributed systems, GunDB rejects concurrent events during sorting (see `VectorClock.sort_events()`).
+This design guarantees that events can be processed or replayed in a consistent order across all nodes, providing deterministic state reconstruction and avoiding conflicts due to concurrency.

+### Flattening to Database Records/Tables
+Events within an `EventStream` can be sequentially applied to construct or update database records or tables, a process referred to as "flattening."
+Each event represents a change or update to the state of an entity, and by processing the stream in its total order, the system builds the current state of a record or table.
+This is implemented through the `View` class, which maintains an up-to-date snapshot of the state by applying events as they are received.
+The result is a flattened representation of the stream as a single, current database entry or set of entries.

+### Unflattening to Events
+Conversely, GunDB supports "unflattening" by retrieving the stored sequence of events from an `EventStream` and replaying them as individual updates.
+This allows for auditing, debugging, or reconstructing the history of changes to a record or table.
+Each event in the stream represents a discrete update, enabling the system to break down the current state into its constituent changes over time.

+### Comparison to Apache Kafka
+This design is conceptually similar to Apache Kafka, a distributed streaming platform where events (messages) are stored in topics as an ordered log.
+In Kafka, each partition of a topic maintains a total order, allowing consumers to process events sequentially to build application state (flattening) or analyze historical data (unflattening).
+GunDB's `EventStreams` mirror Kafka's log-based approach by persisting events in a totally ordered sequence, ensuring consistency and replayability.
+However, unlike Kafka, which relies on offsets and timestamps for ordering, GunDB uses vector clocks to manage causality in a distributed environment, with additional logic to enforce total ordering by rejecting concurrent events.

+This architecture provides a robust foundation for distributed data consistency, state management, and event-driven processing, tailored to ensure deterministic outcomes in a decentralized system.